sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 [ACCEPT benchmarks]: https://github.com/uwsampa/accept-apps/blob/master/sobel/sobel.c
 [Parsec]: https://parsec.cs.princeton.edu

-The following plot shows runtimes for original programs and the joined perforated programs.
+The following plot shows run times for original programs and the joined perforated programs.
 Perforation rates were allowed to be 2, 3, 5, 8, 13, and 21.
 Each program was run ten times on a 2017 Macbook Pro (2.3 GHz Intel Core i5, 8 GB RAM), and error bars represent 95% confidence intervals.
 The perforated version of `matrix_multiply` (the slowest test) is faster than its corresponding original.

 <img src="all-runtimes.png" width="80%"/>

-For every test and benchmark, we plotted the error and runtime of every perforated and non- version.
+For every test and benchmark, we plotted the error and run time of every perforated and non- version.
-Each resulting graph shows a Pareto-optimal frontier trading off error and runtime.
+Each resulting graph shows a Pareto-optimal frontier trading off error and run time.
-Runtimes were calculated as above.
+Run times were calculated as above.
 The following graph is for `matrix_multiply` with an $\ell_2$-error and an error function variance of 10,000:

 <img src="matrix_multiply-frontier.png" width="60%"/>